sudosoph/docs/content/tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md

   * Click on the Operations tab.
   ![operations tab](/docs/images/screenshots/dev-pop/operations-tab.png)

-  * Enter the git commands in your terminal inside the section.io proxy configuration repository you cloned down in step #1.
+  * Enter the git commands you see here inside the repository you cloned down in step #1.
 Replace "site" with your domain. (**note** it won't actually break anything if you leave it as "site").

 ### 3) Push your configuration files to the Developer PoP
   Once you have added the git remote you can push to the Dev PoP by running: `git push developer-pop`